GeographicaGS/GeodesicLinesToGIS/README.md

 In the examples section you can see the problem of calculating lines crossing antimeridian is solved.

+Read more on:

+[Link to Geographica Blog] (http://www.blog-geographica.com/2015/06/11/geodesic-lines-gis/)

 ## Installing
 You can install this package from PYPI: https://pypi.python.org/pypi/GeodesicLinesToGIS